Xelqi/SmartFridge/readme.md

 money using items they have.
 The application allows for shared storages making it perfect for households whether coordinating meal plans to delegating grocery responsibilities.
 ## Set Up
-Navigate into the client folder and run *npm i*
+Navigate into the client folder and run *npm i* <br/>
-This will install all your dependecies on the client side Then navigate in a new terminal to the server folder and run *npm i* Then in each terminal you can run *npm run dev* which will start the front-end and then on the back-end the express server
+This will install all your dependecies on the client side<br/>
+Then navigate in a new terminal to the server folder and run *npm i*<br/>
+Then in each terminal you can run *npm run dev* which will start the front-end and then on the back-end the express server<br/>